 4001 Ann Arbor-Saline Rd, Ann Arbor, MI 48103

 Our Preschool, CDC House, located in lower Burns Park, was founded in 1972.
 In the fall of 2018, we expanded our preschool reach to a second campus, CDC Forest, on the southwest side of Ann Arbor.
 Our preschools educate children 2 ½ through 5 years.
 It is a mixed aged, choice based, NAEYC accredited school.
 The program uses the Highscope approach and values an environment where children can explore and expand their developmental knowledge by directing their own play.
-Staff are here to help foster the interests of the children, engaging them in “play with a purpose”.
 We strive to create a supportive community where children’s own growth and strengths can be expanded and provide them with the skills and independence to succeed as they grow as individuals.

-Community Day Care’s preschool curriculum plan is based on our philosophy that children learn best through active play and exploration in a stimulating environment.
+Community Day Care’s preschool curriculum plan is based on the belief that children learn best through active play and exploration in a stimulating environment.
 Children are given many opportunities to engage in free-choice activities that encourage developmental growth in the following areas: social/emotional, cognitive, language and dramatic play, gross and fine motor skills, creative art and music.

 Registration for our preschool programs is now all completed ONLINE.
 PLEASE call first (734) 761-7101, to make sure there is space for your child to attend!
 We love to give tours and meet with potential families to make sure our center is a good match for your family.

 (Preschool Health Form MUST be completed 30 days from start date.)